alannotnerd/packer.nvim/README.md

 Fork that aims to de-scope and refactor

-Aims:
+Differences:
-- heavily refactor
+- heavily refactored
-- remove compilation
+- no compilation
-- optional: port to Teal.
-For now will use emmylua
+- re-written in Teal

 ## Table of Contents
 1. [Features](#features)